yohandh/dialysis-connect-hub/dialyzeease-docs/2-dialyzeease-admin-requirements.md

-**Complete list of features** for the **Admin Portal** in the **Dialysis Connect Hub** system — designed specifically for administrative users to manage operations, users, and configurations without accessing private health records.
+**Complete list of features** for the **Admin Portal** in the **DialyzeEase** system — designed specifically for administrative users to manage operations, users, and configurations without accessing private health records.

 ---